dorofo/max-vibe/README.md

 ### 🔥 Key Features:

-- **Analytics blocked**: VK Analytics, MyTracker and other data collection systems limited
+- **All analytics are blocked**: the operation of VK Analytics, MyTracker and other data collection systems is limited
-- **Zero data access**: application has no access to your data.
+- **Zero Data Access**: The application has no access to background data collection
+- **Saving deleted messages**: deleted messages from your interlocutor remain in the chat with the mark "❌"
+- **Chat Encryption**: Encrypt your conversation using AES algorithm
+- **Removed VPN/host reachability tracking**
+- **Video loading speed**: media loads and loads faster
+- **Menu in profile**: in the profile there is a separate MaxVibe menu, from where it is convenient to control functions

 ### 🛡️ Security & Privacy: